What are the opportunities for employment with this credential?

 Will this credential be recognized in other parts of BC?
-Of Canada?
+Canada?

-Yes, the Selkirk College EACSW program articulates (is recognized by) with all other public post-secondary institutions in BC.
+Yes, this program articulates (is recognized by) with all other public post-secondary institutions in BC.
 We also have articulation agreements with several other universities.
 That means your EACSW Certificate will transfer into other programs at other colleges.
-Specifics can be found on the BC Transfer Guide website.

 How large are the classes?